 Making your D2L Course Site Mobile Friendly

 As of Fall 2017, D2L has been updated to a mobile-friendly version that allows students to easily and intuitively access all aspects of the system from their phones.
 However, there are some things you can do to make sure students looking at your course site from their phones have a good experience.
-Contact your FITS consultant
+Contact your CTL consultant

 for help in implementing these suggestions, as some of them require coding or other advanced technical knowledge.